nickmpaz/mediascape/README.md

 the conversation about this book to one location.
 Users will never have to create their own post and hope that it will become successful.
 They simply find the page correspoding to their book, and join the conversation.
-Media discussion is a significant subset of the usecases that larger discussion platforms serve.
-It strives to cater directly to this subset, and offer a better and more focused experience.
+Media discussion is a significant subset of the use cases that larger discussion platforms serve.
+Mediascape strives to cater directly to this subset, and offer a better and more focused experience.

 ## Stack